 - Compatible with all other Arlo cameras

 That £450 cover price is for the Arlo Ultra camera and the Smart Hub.
-You'll need the Smart Hub to take advantage of the Ultra's features - you can also get it separately for £179 should you want, as it can also control all your other Arlo devices (even if you don't own the Ultra) - like the streaming and recording of 4K resolution HDR (high dynamic range).
+You'll need the Smart Hub to take advantage of the Ultra's features like the streaming and recording of 4K resolution HDR (high dynamic range).
+You can also get the Hub separately for £179 should you want to upgrade parts of your Arlo network piecemeal, as it can also control all your other Arlo devices (even if you don't own the Ultra).

 Adding the Ultra to an existing system is easy: it's literally a case of replacing the old Hub you have with the new and then connecting it through the Arlo smartphone app.
 You will then have to go through the process of adding the cameras - after the Smart Hub has updated its firmware - and it doesn't care what system you build, all the existing cameras are supported, each offering up their supported features.